paritytech/parity-bridges-common/README.md

 directly they need an external service, called a relayer, to communicate.
 The relayer will subscribe to new Rialto headers via RPC and submit them to the Millau chain for verification.

+Take a look at [Bridge High Level Documentation](./docs/high-level-overview.md) for more in-depth description of the bridge interaction.

 ## Project Layout
 Here's an overview of how the project is laid out.
 The main bits are the `node`, which is the actual "blockchain", the `modules` which are used to build the blockchain's logic (a.k.a the runtime) and